satishbabu/terraform/readme.md

 3. Execute `terraform apply` to apply the changes to the google cloud.
 Once it completes go check on google console to ensure the requested changes have been applied.

+4. Remove the environment by executing `terraform destroy` to apply the changes to the google cloud.
+This will remove the environment and avoid incurring cost.